billkarsh/SpikeGLX/Markdown/Graphs_Help.md

 value; effectively subtracting the DC component.
 The value is updated every 5 seconds.
 This may create artifactual steps at update boundaries.

+* `BinMax`: If checked, we report the extrema in each downsample bin.
+This avoids missing events when showing long time spans.
+It's especially useful for high sample rates.
+This exaggerates apparent background noise.
+Uncheck the box to visualize noise more accurately.

+##### Imec Stream Filters

+**Bandpass options**

+For 1.0-like probes {1.0, NHP, UHD}, the `imro` table determines individually for each AP channel if a 300 Hz high pass filter is applied in hardware.
+The result is the `native` AP signal.
+In addition, LF band signals are always acquired from 1.0-like hardware.

+For 2.0, the `native` data are full-band, there is no separate LF band.

+The filter selector applies software operations to these `native` signals:

+* `AP Native`: No software filter is applied.
+* `300 - INF`: A software high pass filter is applied to all AP channels.
+* `0.5 - 500`: A software low pass filter is applied to all AP channels.
+* `AP = AP+LF`: All AP channels are graphed as the simple sum of the AP and corresponding LF band signal.

+**Spatial averaging**

-* `-<S>`: Spatial averaging.
-At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
+* `-<S>`: At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
 The locations of electrodes are known from your imro table or nidq shank map.
     + Notes:
         1. Certain electrodes are omitted from the average: {Those marked 'use=false' in your map, imec reference electrodes, imec electrodes that